 - Where allowed by the awarding body, only release exam papers and materials to teaching departments for teaching and learning purposes after the published finishing time of the exam, or until any timetable clash candidates have completed the exam.

-- Ensure invigilators and candidates are aware of the emergency evacuation procedure.
-The Emergency Evacuation Policy notes that the invigilators must take the following action in an emergency such as a fire alarm or bomb alert:
+- Ensure invigilators and candidates are aware of the emergency evacuation procedure, which requires the following action in an emergency such as a fire alarm or bomb alert:

 - Stop the candidates from writing